 The Menú del Peregrino usually includes a vegetarian option on the offer.
 However, the vegan diet is still a bit unknown is some areas along the Camino (particularly in small rural areas).
 If you are a vegetarian or a vegan, we strongly recommend you to let us know in advance.
 This way, we will be able to inform all accommodation, and they will have an alternative ready for you.

 Which are the most typical dishes on the Camino de Santiago?

+Of course, we can only answer this question with the Galicians’ favorite word: it depends!
 The Camino has many different routes, that pass through many different regions (only the French Way, from St-Jean-Pied-de-Port, to Santiago, is more than 800 km long).
 Each one of them has different specialities.
 For this reason, we are picking up five popular dishes on the Camino: